AUDIT Q & A’S

 All payments made by the applicant organisation must be made after approval of funds.
 So if you need to book airfares or accommodation, you will need to get your application to us well in advance.

-How does the Audit procedure work?
+How does the Audit/Accountability procedure work?

 All grants funded by The Lion Foundation are audited within a specific time frame of 3, 6 or 12 months depending on the purpose of the grant.

-Within 2, 5 or 11 months of receiving the grant, we’ll request that you send us a signed Audit Summary Report form.
+Grants approved prior to 1 January 2025 – Within 2, 5 or 11 months of receiving the grant, we’ll request that you send us a signed Audit Summary Report form.
 This should include copies of paid invoices and bank statements proving payment of invoices for the quotations submitted with your application.

 POINTS TO NOTE